 For many Americans, it was a sad development since it ended Tiffany’s 182-year reign as the leading stand-alone luxury brand in America.
-Tiffany’s had been struggling a bit as revenue was coming in at a slower rate as the company was in a midst of a turnaround.
+Tiffany’s had been struggling a bit as revenue was coming in at a slower rate as the company was in the midst of a turnaround.

 Meanwhile, LVMH and other luxury titans were weathering Covid-19, the slowdown in Japan, turmoil in Hong Kong and the trade war without breaking a sweat.